 Get ready for a huge chunk of text.
 You can skip it, but here we go...

 This is a questionable item on Ahri.
 It gives you a lot of health for tankiness, some mana and some ability power.
 Many semi-tanky AP mids, such as Ryze or Morgana will get this fast because it makes for a very smooth laning phase.
 However, I believe that in order for Ahri to be successful, she needs to assassinate the enemy quickly.
-The Rod of Ages will not help in assassinating due to its 10 minute stacking time, which will probably finish by the end of mid-game if you rush it, and the only significant benefit is that Rod of Ages will only help you stay in lane longer.
+The Rod of Ages is necessary for a mid to tank up some damage by having to be in close range, like Kassadin or Ryze.
+Ahri is usually jumping into the fight, killing a squishy, and jumping out.
+ROA doesn't give you the needed AP to fulfill your role as an assassin.
 That's why I take a quick Rabadon's Deathcap instead of Rod of Ages.

 As you get better, you will learn of different items that apply to different situations.
 It is your job to pick the right items in specific situations, not mine, since it's impossible to have an all-in-one build that counters everything.
-For instance, don't get a Void Staff if they have no MR. Get a Warmog's Armor if they have a bunch of true damage.
+For instance, don't get a Void Staff if they have no MR. Get a Warmog's Armor if they have a bunch of true damage (Edit: This got nerfed and Ahri shouldn't be stacking hp anyway.
+Please don't get this.
+Ever.
+Rylai's Crystal Scepter is 100x better).
 Each game will be different.